RiceComp215-Staff/RiceChecks/README.md

 [JaCoCo](https://www.eclemma.org/jacoco/), which has a wide variety of ways that you can configure its Gradle plugin to either fail or pass the build based on different coverage policies.
-When we tried to just use this as-is, students were wildly unhappy with the feedback.
+When we tried to just use this as-is, students were unhappy with the feedback.
 The way we specify and report coverage in RiceChecks is:

 - The top-level coverage policy appears in the `GradeProject` annotation.
-  - With `coveragePoints = N`
-you specify the number of grade points (awarded all or nothing) for satisfying the coverage policy.
+  - With `coveragePoints = N` you specify the number of grade points (awarded all or nothing) for satisfying the coverage policy.
   - You specify a `coveragePercentage` you wish to require of every covered class.
-  - You may optionally specify a `coverageStyle`, and your choices are `LINES` or `INSTRUCTIONS`, corresponding to the same terms as JaCoCo understands them.
-If you're concerned that students might try to mash too much code onto a single line in order to thwart line-counting coverage, you might prefer the `INSTRUCTIONS` mode, which is based on Java bytecode operations, or you could require *GoogleJavaFormat*, described above, which would reject code written with such shenanigans.
+  - You may optionally specify a `coverageStyle`; your choices are `LINES` or `INSTRUCTIONS`, corresponding to the same terms as JaCoCo understands them.
+If you're concerned that students might try to mash too much code onto a single line in order to game line-counting coverage, you might prefer the `INSTRUCTIONS` mode, which is based on Java bytecode operations, or you could require *GoogleJavaFormat*, described above, which forces code to be formatted in a more reasonable fashion.

 - You annotate Java classes or packages (via `package-info.java`) with an `@GradeCoverage` annotation to note which project(s) care about coverage for those Java classes or packages.